rlarkin01/vote4neal/README.md

 ## Setup

-1. Download the zip of all these files.
+1. Download the zip of all these files, click the green "Code" button above and select "Download ZIP".

 2. Unzip the archive so you have a folder named 'vote4neal'